arrowgent/Twitchtv-Bots-List/README.md

 * bot changed username

-## issues are open:
-* if you want to add suggestions for potential bots
-* if you believe you are NOT a bot, we can verify that
-* however if you claim NOT to be a bot, you should remove yourself from lurking in HUNDREDS or THOUSANDS of channels simultaneously (definition)

 ## my twitch list [script](https://github.com/arrowgent/Twitchtv-Bots-List/blob/main/scripts/twlist.sh)
 * this list is designed for gnu/linux, its a bash script
 * for automation, cleaning, checking, and all in one "file" for managing list.txt